FabianAC07/ZED-and-ZED-Mini-Depth-Estimation-Evaluation/README.md

 ## License

-This software is under [MIT](https://choosealicense.com/licenses/mit/) License.
+This software is under GNU General Public License v3.0 License.

 If you use this software in an academic work, please cite: